mkstratos/stj_pv/ReadMe.md

 4. When using the **STJPV** metric the jet is identified in the following process:

-    1. Compute the isentropic potential vorticity

-    2. Interpolate to obtain potential temperature ($\Theta$) as a function of latitude on a surface of constant IPV, chosen in configuration file
+    1. Interpolate to obtain potential temperature ($\Theta$) as a function of latitude on a surface of constant IPV, chosen in configuration file

-    3. Numerically compute meridional gradient of this surface using a polynomal fit (Chebyshev polynomials of degree 8 used by default)
+    2. Numerically compute meridional gradient of this surface using a polynomal fit (Chebyshev polynomials of degree 8 used by default)

-    4. The jet location is determined to be at a relative maximum in the northern hemisphere, or minimum in the southern hemisphere of the meridional gradient of potential temperature on the PV surface at each time and longitude
+    3. The jet location is determined to be at a relative maximum in the northern hemisphere, or minimum in the southern hemisphere of the meridional gradient of potential temperature on the PV surface at each time and longitude

-    5. If multiple extrema exist, the jet latitude has the largest zonal wind shear between the potential vorticity surface and the lowest available level (called the "surface")
+    4. If multiple extrema exist, the jet latitude has the largest zonal wind shear between the potential vorticity surface and the lowest available level (called the "surface")

-    6. The zonal mean jet position for each time is then computed as the zonal median of the identified positions at all longitudes, ignoring those longitudes where no position is identified, if the `zonal_opt` is set to `"mean"` in the configuration, otherwise the position is output at each longitude
+    5. The zonal mean jet position for each time is then computed as the zonal median of the identified positions at all longitudes, ignoring those longitudes where no position is identified, if the `zonal_opt` is set to `"mean"` in the configuration, otherwise the position is output at each longitude